 - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016.
-Attachment #1 Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017.
-City comments were provided to HDR in April 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - Flatiron/Dragados, LLC (Harbor Bridge contractor) presented their analysis of the effects of the New Harbor Bridge infrastructure on the Salt Flats Levee on 04/21/17. - HDR reviewed the Flatiron/Dragados, LLC analysis/report, and provided comments to the City that were forwarded to Flatiron/Dragados, LLC on May 24th, 2017
+Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017.
+City comments were provided to HDR in April 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - Flatiron/Dragados, LLC (Harbor Bridge contractor) presented their analysis of the effects of the New Harbor Bridge infrastructure on the Salt Flats Levee on 04/21/17. - HDR reviewed the Effect of Construction on Existing Levee System Report prepared by Hochtief Engineering and provided comments to the City that were forwarded to Flatiron/Dragados, LLC on May 24th, 2017 - HDR has reviewed the Hydrologic and Hydraulic Evaluation for Salt Flats Watershed Report (H&H Report) prepared by Stantec Engineering and provided comments to the City. - HDR and City staff met with Flatiron/Dragados and Stantec staff on 09/18/17 to convey comments regarding the H&H Report. - Coordination with Flatiron/Dragados and Stantec staff is ongoing; comments prepared by HDR on the City's behalf have not yet been addressed.